sunilka/Kruskals-algorithm/README.md

 <ol>
   <li>Sort all the edges in non-decreasing order of their weight.</li>
-  <li>2Pick the smallest edge.
+  <li>Pick the smallest edge.
 Check if it forms a cycle with the spanning tree formed so far.
 If cycle is not formed, include this edge.
 Else, discard it.</li>
   <li>Repeat step#2 until there are (V-1) edges in the spanning tree.</li>

 </ol>